rgaiacs/rse-ansible-tutorial/source/hello-world-with-vault.rst

     All the files from this section are in :download:`hello-world-with-vault.zip <./examples/hello-world-with-vault.zip>`.

-`Ansible`_ includes a `vault`_ that is the recommended to use to store passwords and other secrets.
+`Ansible`_ includes a `vault`_ that is recommended to use to store passwords and other secrets.

 Vault
 -----

+`vault`_ encrypts the content of the file.
+For example,

 ..  literalinclude:: examples/hello-world-with-vault/vault/production
     :caption: vault/production
     :language: yaml

-`vault`_ encrypts the content of the file.
 The content can be decrypt with

 ..  code:: bash